Police: Man entered burning building twice for 2 cans of beer

 Police and firefighters arrived at an apartment building fire along Spring Avenue just after 12:30 p.m.
 Sunday.
 Two people were treated for smoke inhalation, a third was taken to a local hospital.

-With crews at the scene,a public information officer said that Michael Casteel ignored a police officer when he ran back into the building.
+With crews at the scene, Public Information Officer Sam Clemens said that Michael Casteel ignored a police officer when he ran back into the building.
 According to police, he came back out and went back into the building.

 While inside, firefighters repeatedly told Casteel to leave.
 When he came back out again, police said that he was carrying two cans of Bud Ice beer.